tomcontileslie/slid/README.md

 This will create your personal copy of this project which you are then free to edit so that it contains information relevant to your specific service.

-**Before forking the repo, consider reading Section 4 which may give recommendations about what to name your fork.**
+**Before forking the repo, consider reading [section 4](#4-activate-github-pages-hosting) which may give recommendations about what to name your fork.**

 ### 2. Edit the information files
 *This step can be repeated at any point, when you wish to update, add, or remove information from your copy of **slid***.